 About eye relief

-The instrument’s eye relief is the distance (mm) between your eye and the instrument’s eyepiece that gives a full field of view comfortably.
+This applies to telescopes, binoculars, and microscopes.
+Eye relief is the distance (mm) between your eye and the instrument’s eyepiece that gives a full field of view comfortably.

 Is it your eyes or the eyepiece?

 Most people know it if they have astigmatism.
 Without correction, astigmatism will make stars appear spiky or fuzzy around the edges.
+Then again, you may not know you have it, if is not major or if your eye muscles compensate for it.

-If you are not sure whether the distortion you see through the eyepiece is because you have astigmatism or because your eyepiece is faulty or instrument needs collimating, you can do the following…
+If you are not sure whether the distortion you see through the eyepiece is because you have astigmatism or because your eyepiece is faulty or the instrument needs collimating, you can do the following…

 To find out if the distortion is because of your eyes here is a simple test.

-- View a bright night sky object with the lowest-power eyepiece in your telescope (to give you the largest exit pupil).
+• View a bright night sky object with the lowest-power eyepiece in your telescope (to give you the largest exit pupil).

-- Rotate your head and see if any irregularities move with your change in direction.
+• Rotate your head and see if any irregularities move with your change in direction.

 If this happens, you have astigmatism or another eyesight condition affecting the view rather than a faulty eyepiece or telescope.

-If you do have astigmatism, you are likely to see irregularities around the perimeter of the object your are viewing.
+If you do have astigmatism, you are likely to see irregularities around the perimeter of the object you are viewing.
 And, you’ll see this more so with the lowest power eyepieces, the largest exit pupils.

 Small exit pupils won’t necessarily reveal eyesight astigmatism and this is why users sometimes think that the problem is the eyepiece without considering their eyesight.